The Transactor: Publication history

 The magazine was launched on 30 April 1978 as the official international bulletin of Commodore Canada to PET user groups.
 The early issues were low-tech mimeographed productions with no non-Commodore advertising and a roughly monthly release schedule.
 Despite its association with Commodore, the magazine earned a reputation for being honest and upfront about bugs and faults in Commodore's products.

 In September 1982 the magazine was relaunched as a fully independent, bimonthly, advertiser-supported publication.
 From this point the magazine became professionally typeset with full-colour illustrated covers.
 It was sold by subscription throughout its run, and also appeared on newsstands from June 1982 until July 1987; during this period the magazine claimed a peak circulation of 72,000, of which 53,000 was newsstand sales.
 The independent Transactor went through a succession of publishers (Canadian Micro Distributors until April 1983, then Transactor Publishing from July 1983 to September 1988, and finally British publishing house Croftward Publishing).
 Though a popular magazine among Commodore users, it unexpectedly went out of business and ceased publication in August 1989.

 Karl Hildon served as editor-in-chief of the magazine until the March 1988 issue.
 Frequent contributors included Jim Butterfield and Richard Evers.

 Spin-offs

-In January 1988, The Transactor announced that it had spun off its coverage of the Commodore Amiga to a dedicated magazine, Transactor for the Amiga.
+In January 1988, The Transactor announced that it had spun off its coverage of the Amiga to a dedicated magazine, Transactor for the Amiga.

 At least four anthologies of Transactor articles appeared in book form: The Best of The Transactor Volume 1 through The Best of The Transactor Volume 3, plus The Transactor Book of Bits and Pieces #1.
 In the course of preparing Volume 2 Hildon was inspired to create a comprehensive reference work for Commodore 8-bit computers, which was eventually published as The Complete Commodore Inner Space Anthology.